bbauska/JS-g4g/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="06">06.
 Create a <b><mark>Bookmark Landing Page</mark></b> using HTML CSS and JavaScript</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>In this article, we are going to implement a Bookmark Landing Page using HTML, CSS, and
+<p>In this article, we are going to implement a <b><mark>Bookmark Landing Page</mark></b>
-JavaScript.
+using HTML, CSS, and JavaScript.
 Users can effortlessly add, manage, and remove bookmarks, resulting in a tidy digital library for their favorite websites.
 Bookmarking the Landing Page refers to a web page or website where the users bookmark the website, in order to save it in their web browser for easy and quick access.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Final Output</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->